Upsolve/docket-search/README.md

 # Setup

-### Setup Dependencies
+### Setup Node & NPM

 If you don't already have Node installed, you can install NVM (Node Version Manager) which makes maintaining node versions easy.
-You can do this exercise in any version, to install using nvm simply type `nvm install 10.14.0`

 Installing NVM:
 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash
 ```

+Now for example you can simply install and use Node v10 by typing `nvm install 10.14.0` and `nvm use 10.14.0`

 ### Setup Repo Code